CrazyCloudCraft/wikitest/Commands.md

 ----
 #### `/papi ecloud refresh`
 **Description**:
-Refresh the cached data from the ECloud.
+Refresh the cached data from the eCloud.

 ----
 #### `/papi ecloud status`
 **Description**:
-Displays the actual Status of the ECloud.
+Displays the actual Status of the eCloud.

 ----
 ### Expansion Commands